Dark Matter, Millicharges, Axion and Scalar Particles, Gauge Bosons, and Other New Physics with LDMX: Introduction

 The signal of DM or other invisible particle production is a large energy loss by the electron (usually accompanied by sizable transverse momentum exchange), with no additional activity in the downstream calorimeters beyond that expected by the soft recoiling electron.
 This defines the {\it missing momentum} channel used in our studies, and a cartoon for a signal reaction of this type is shown in the left panel of Fig.~\ref{fig:ldmx_setup}.
 This channel's great strength is its inclusivity.
-LDMX's measurements in this channel will apply to a broad range of models over a range of mass extending from $\sim \GeV$ to well below the keV-scale -- this is shown in Secs.~\ref{sec:thermal-dm-section} and~\ref{sec:beyond_dm}.
+LDMX's measurements in this channel will apply to a broad range of models over a range of mass extending from $\sim $ GeV to well below the keV-scale -- this is shown in Secs.~\ref{sec:thermal-dm-section} and~\ref{sec:beyond_dm}.
+In estimating the reach of the missing momentum approach at LDMX, we will assume that all backgrounds can be vetoed using the tracking, ECAL and HCAL systems described above.
+Most SM events that contain missing energy also result in a prompt visible energy deposition that can identified in the ECAL.
+Rare photonuclear reactions with forward going neutrons and no other energy depositions are more difficult, but can be vetoed with the HCAL.
+The feasibility of this was first estimated in Ref.~\cite{izaguirre:2014bca}.
+Detailed detector studies of these and other backgrounds support these initial calculations~\cite{Akesson:2018vlm}.
+The current suite of simulations focuses on a 4 GeV beam; the rates of the potentially problematic processes decrease with larger beam energies.
+Even if the experiment cannot be made completely background free, moderate background counts do not significantly impact the sentivity of the experiment~\cite{Akesson:2018vlm}.
+The backgrounds from rare photonuclear reactions are greatly suppressed in a muon beam facility since the hard bremstrahlung rate for $\mu$ is reduced by $(m_e/m_\mu)^2$ relative to an $e^-$ beam~\cite{Gninenko:2014pea,Kahn:2018cqs}.

 While the missing momentum channel forms the basis of the LDMX design, the instrumentation required for this measurement also enables a second, complementary search for penetrating electromagnetic showers that occur far beyond the typical range of showers in the ECAL.
 Triggering on such events should be possible using energy deposition near the back of the ECAL or front of the HCAL.
 This defines what we refer to as the {\it visible displaced decay} channel in this paper, and a cartoon for a signal reaction is shown in the right panel of Fig.~\ref{fig:ldmx_setup}.
 An analogous displaced-decay search has recently been performed by NA64~\cite{Banerjee:2018vgk}, but we emphasize that, unlike NA64, we consider here a visible decay search with the \emph{unmodified} LDMX detector.
 Relative to the missing momentum channel, this channel is potentially more limited by reducible backgrounds that arise from very energetic neutral hadrons produced in hard electron or photon collisions with nuclei in the upstream part of the detector.
 These hadrons can initiate a displaced \emph{hadronic} shower when they interact or decay, which will sometimes fake the displaced electromagnetic shower expected from the decay of an exotic long-lived particle.
 A full experimental study of this signature has not been completed, but our estimates suggest that many signals with boosted decay lengths of $20 \text{ cm}-40 \text{ cm}$ would have sufficient yield to stand out over this background.
 We will estimate the sensitivity of LDMX to such reactions in Sec.~\ref{sec:visible_signals}.